griddb/griddb/README.md

 ## License
-  The server source license is GNU Affero General Public License (AGPL), while the client library license and the operational commands is Apache License, version 2.0.
+  The server source license is GNU Affero General Public License (AGPL), while the Java client library license and the operational commands is Apache License, version 2.0.
   See 3rd_party/3rd_party.md for the source and license of the third party.